 - Highlight © to insert the sign.

-Type the Copyright Symbol Using the US-International Keyboard Layout
+Type the Copyright Symbol Using the US-International Keyboard Layout (Shortcut)

 To type the copyright symbol directly using a shortcut on the hardware keyboard, you can use Windows’s US-International keyboard layout:

-- Enable the US_International keyboard layout in Windows settings.
+- Enable the US-International keyboard layout in Windows settings.

 - Switch to the keyboard layout.